jangir02vishal/SnakeGame_Java/README.md

-# SnakeGame
+# Snake Game - Java GUI Project

-It is a GUI-based Java project which is created using the Object-Oriented programming principles such as inheritence, abstraction, and encapsulation.
-It uses the JAVA Swing and AWT library to organize all the elements.
+This is a GUI-based Java project that demonstrates Object-Oriented programming principles such as inheritance, abstraction, and encapsulation.
+It utilizes the Java Swing and AWT libraries to organize all the elements.

+## Project Structure

-It icludes two main classes:
+The project consists of two main classes:
-1. Snake (extends JFrame and invokes the Board class)
+1. **Snake** (extends `JFrame` and invokes the `Board` class)
-2. Board (extends JPanel)
+2. **Board** (extends `JPanel`)

-The Board class provides following methods:
+The `Board` class provides the following methods:
-* initBoard() - It initializes Board Panel.
+- `initBoard()`: Initializes the game board panel.
-* loadImages() - It loads images of Snake head, Snake body and food.
+- `loadImages()`: Loads images of the snake's head, snake body, and food.
-* initGame() - It initializes Game.
-* checkCollision() - It checks collision of Snake's head with an obstacle (itself/food/wall).
+- `initGame()`: Initializes the game.
+- `checkCollision()`: Checks for collisions of the snake's head with obstacles (itself, food, or walls).
-* locateApple() - It randomize Apple position every time.
+- `locateApple()`: Randomizes the apple's position every time.
-* gameOver() - It displays Game Over massage and player's score.
+- `gameOver()`: Displays a "Game Over" message and the player's score.

+## Game Features

 This game includes the following functionalities:
-* The player can move the snake left, rigt, up, and down as per the given direction using respective arrow keys.
+- Players can control the snake's movement using arrow keys (left, right, up, and down).
-* Whenever the snake eats food, its length increases by one and live score is displayed on screen.
+- When the snake eats food, its length increases by one, and the live score is displayed on the screen.
-* The food appears on random position each time, either when the snake eats one or the new game is started.
+- The food appears at a random position each time, either when the snake eats one or when a new game is started.
-* When the snake collides with itself or with any of the wall, the "Game Over" massage it displayed along with player's score.
+- When the snake collides with itself or with any of the walls, a "Game Over" message is displayed, along with the player's score.

-Design elements -
+## Design Elements

-* Snake head: represented by green dot.
+- Snake head: represented by a green dot.
-* Snake body: represented by red dot.
+- Snake body: represented by red dots.
-* Food: represented by an apple.
+- Food: represented by an apple.

+## How to Run the Project Locally

+To run this project on your local machine, follow these steps:
+1. Ensure you have Java Development Kit (JDK) installed on your computer.
+2. Clone this repository to your local machine using the following command:
+3. Navigate to the project directory.
+4. Compile the Java source files and run the Snake game.

+The game should launch, and you can start playing.
+Have fun and enjoy the Snake game!

 #### Play Screen - ####
 ![LivePlay](https://github.com/jangir02vishal/SnakeGame/assets/136950731/ba80f8fe-3199-4476-8b94-b903948f32e5)